 - 1/2 cup granulated sugar

 Set the oven rack in the middle of the oven and preheat to 350 degrees.
-Use aluminum foil to line a rimmed baking sheet (you want the sides to come up for easy removal).
+Use aluminum foil to line a rimmed baking sheet (you want the sides of the foil to come up for easy removal).

 Lay the full graham crackers on the baking sheet, touching each other.
 Sprinkle the toffee pieces and the chopped almonds evenly over the crackers.
 Set aside.

-Slide the baking sheet into the oven and cook for about 12 minutes.
+Slide the baking sheet into the oven and cook for 10-12 minutes.
 The top should be bubbly when you remove it.
 Immediately sprinkle with the chocolate chips and sea salt.
-Let cool for about 10 minutes, and then use a pizza cutter to cut into 2 inch squares.
-Transfer the baking sheet to a cooling rack and let cool fully before eating.
+Let cool for about 10 minutes, and lift the bars -- using the foil -- onto a cutting board.
+Using a pizza cutter to cut into 1-inch squares.
+Let cool completely before eating.

-These can be stored in an airtight container for up to a week.
-If they make it that long.
+These can be stored in an airtight container for up to a week -- if they don't get eaten sooner.